 Dogs are curious animals and often gulp down anything and everything while they explore their world.
-At times, these items may become trapped in their throats.
-Dogs with foreign objects lodged in their throats are at risk for choking or becoming injured by sharp objects that may puncture the delicate tissue in their throats.
-If your dog has a foreign object trapped in its throat, you may notice that it is coughing and gagging.
-There are a few ways you can help dislodge this object before emergency veterinary care is needed.
-However, it's important that you take your dog to the vet even if you were able to remove the foreign object yourself to make sure that no serious damage was done.
+At times, these items may become trapped in their throat.
+Dogs with foreign objects lodged in their throat are at risk for choking or becoming injured by sharp objects that may puncture the delicate tissue in their larynx, trachea, or esophagus.
+If your dog or puppy has a foreign object trapped in their throat, you may notice that they are coughing and gagging.

-If you can't manually dislodge the item, use gravity.
-If you have a small dog, hold him upside down with its head facing the ground to help dislodge the foreign object.
-If you have a large dog, grab its hind legs and lift, forcing its head downward (like a wheelbarrow).
+If you can't manually dislodge the item, try using gravity.
+If you have a small-breed dog, hold them upside down with their head facing the ground to help dislodge the foreign object.
+If you have a large dog, grab their hind legs and lift, forcing their head downward (like a wheelbarrow).
 This can sometimes help your dog cough up the obstruction.

-Administer a sharp hit to the dog's back between its shoulder blades once with a firm, open palm.
+Keeping their head down, administer a sharp tap to the dog's back between their shoulder blades once with a firm, open palm.
 This can sometimes jolt the item free from your dog's throat.

 Make a fist and find the soft, hollow area beneath your dog's rib cage.
-Cover your fist with the palm of your other hand and place it in the soft space below your dog's rib cage and thrust inward and upward towards the rib cage 4 to 5 times.
+Cover your fist with the palm of your other hand and place it in that soft space.
+Thrust your fist inward and upward toward the dog's rib cage four to five times.
 This should dislodge the object.